-- ✓ 2012 MBOC Outstanding Growth and Performance - ✓ 2011 MBOC Outstanding Growth and Performance

-Furthermore, the company achieved White House recognition for growth during a down economy.
-Its innovative and solutions based business model continues to support steady growth.
-But for the flawed Baltimore Correctional Contract, Crystal Enterprises, Inc. would not have incurred the debt.
+- ✓ 2012 MBOC Outstanding Growth and Performance - ✓ 2011 MBOC Outstanding Growth and Performance during a down economy.
+Crystal Enterprises' innovative and solutions based business model continues to support steady growth.
+But for the flawed Baltimore Contract,

+Furthermore, Crystal Enterprises achieved White House recognition for growth

+Crystal Enterprises, Inc. would not have sought bankruptcy protection.
 The company remains fiscally responsible, and is focused on maintaining strong revenues and growth.